 Astrowl has been designed to provide you with the main features of digital astronomy in an ultraportable box.
 No need for a camera, a computer, cables, ... all of this is already integrated into the box.
-The housing is equipped with a camera with the Sony IMX462 sensor, known for its high sensitivity over a wide spectrum of light (even beyond human vision) and particularly well suited for use in astronomy.
+The housing is equipped with a camera, known for its high sensitivity over a wide spectrum of light (even beyond human vision) and particularly well suited for use in astronomy.